-Americans take shorter roader trips closer to home this Summer
+Americans take shorter road trips closer to home this Summer

 - 24 percent indicated they would travel with one other person while, surprisingly, 18 percent said they would travel with four to five people this summer.

 Accommodations: Despite the potential for crowds, hotels were still the most popular accommodation for US travelers.
-However, 48 percent preferred the isolation of rental homes or camping.

 - 33 percent indicated they would stay at a private rental – up 17 percent from last summer.